 Per the Zoning Bylaw, the Board is empowered to adopt rules, pursuant to the Zoning Act and not inconsistent with the provisions of the bylaws of the town, for conducting its business and otherwise carrying out the purposes of the Zoning Bylaw.
 A copy of these rules shall be filed in the office of the Town Clerk.

 End of Rules and Regulations

-Adopted January 28, 2020.

-___________________________________

-___________________________________

-___________________________________

-___________________________________

-___________________________________